 time out market lisbon the brutal truth cheat sheet

 Arrive at 7:00 AM expecting a smash burger and you’ll be standing in a raw fish market.
 Arrive at 2:30 PM expecting fresh produce and the historic stalls will be washed down and empty.
-You need to know the split to avoid ruining your itinerary.

 Pro Tip: The smartest move is a split-day visit.
 Arrive early to watch the traditional market in full swing, then loop back around 11:30 AM to secure a communal seat before the lunch crowd descends.